 Please note: This post contains affiliate links.

 Are you seeking a place where you can get off the grid and revel at nature’s kaleidoscope of colors while inhaling crisp air?
 Look no further than Chilean Patagonia.
-Patagonia also has an Argentinian side, which I’ll cover in a separate post.
+If you’ll also be traveling to Ushuaia (Argentinian Patagonia) on your way to Antarctica, be sure to check out my guides.

 Patagonia epitomizes variety – diversity in topography, weather, and vegetation lends to the adventure.
 In 2013, National Geographic ranked Torres del Paine in Chilean Patagonia as #5 of 100 places in its “World’s Most Wild and Beautiful Places” list.